Bryan Reynolds Preview, Player Props: Pirates vs. Braves

 Bryan Reynolds At The Plate

+- Reynolds enters this game on a nine-game hitting streak.
+During his last games, he's hitting .278.

+- In 73.0% of his 126 games this season, Reynolds has picked up at least one hit.
+He's also had 31 multi-hit games.

-- In 13.6% of his games this year, he has hit a long ball, and 3.5% of his trips to the dish.
+- In 13.5% of his games this season, he has homered, and 3.4% of his trips to the dish.

-- In 34.4% of his games this season, Reynolds has picked up at least one RBI.
-In 15 of those games (12.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- In 34.1% of his games this year, Reynolds has driven in at least one run.
+In 15 of those games (11.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- He has scored a run in 56 games this season, with multiple runs 12 times.
+- He has scored in 56 of 126 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.